-Some of the top athletes and coaches in Canada call the Mount home, so joining the Mount Mystics Athletics program is your best bet to become the best athlete you can be.
+Some of the top athletes and coaches in Canada call the Mount home, so joining the Mount Mystics Athletics program is your best bet to become the best student athlete you can be.
+Mount Mystics compete regionally in the Atlantic Collegiate Athletics Association (ACAA), and nationally in the Canadian Collegiate Athletic Association (CCAA).